luisalejandrobf/CatCare/README.md

 - `HTML5` and `CSS3` for the structure and design of the website.
 - `JavaScript` to add interactivity to the page, such as forms and dynamic elements.
-- A possible front-end framework like `Angular` to enhance efficiency and user experience.
+- It uses the `Angular` Front-end framework to enhance efficiency and user experience.
-- A back-end server will be implemented using technologies like `SpringBoot`.
+- It Implements a Back-end server using `SpringBoot`.
+- Makes use of `Bootstrap` logos and icons.

 ## A quick guide 🗺️
 You can find the updated project in /Project, both a backend server that uses `SpringBoot`, and the frontend `Angular`.
 In /Backup you can find the initial project using `Thymeleaf` and `Spring`.